stephaneVercouillieBMID/slate/source/index.html.md

 **exp**	| Always |	Expiration time on or after which the ID Token MUST NOT be accepted for processing.
 **iat** |	Always	| The time the ID token was issued, represented in Unix time (integer seconds).
 **auth_time** | Always | The time the User authentication occurred, represented in Unix time (integer seconds).
 **nonce** | If provided | String value used to associate a session with an ID token, and to mitigate replay attacks.
 The value is passed through unmodified from the Authentication request to the ID token.
 Sufficient entropy MUST be present in the `nonce` values used to prevent attackers from guessing values.
-See [the OpenID Connect Core specifications](http://openid.net/specs/openid-connect-core-1_0.html#NonceNotes) for more information.
+See <a href="http://openid.net/specs/openid-connect-core-1_0.html#NonceNotes" target="blank">the OpenID Connect Core specifications</a> for more information.
 **acr** | Always | Possible values: `tag:sixdots.be,2016-06:acr_basic` and `tag:sixdots.be,2016-06:acr_advanced`
 **amr** | Never |
 **azp** | Never |

 The third element is the signature over the JSON object.
-Details on how this signature is created and on how to validate it can be found in the [JSON Web Signature specification](https://tools.ietf.org/html/rfc7515).
+Details on how this signature is created and on how to validate it can be found in the <a href="https://tools.ietf.org/html/rfc7515" target="blank">JSON Web Signature specification</a>.

 In short, this Base64URL encoding is called a JSON Web Token (JWT).
 It makes sure that the data you received has not been modified.